Keir Dullea: Career

 In 1968, Dullea appeared as astronaut David Bowman in Stanley Kubrick's film 2001: A Space Odyssey, which became a box-office success and is recognized by critics, filmmakers and audiences as one of the greatest and most influential films ever made.
 His line "Open the pod bay doors please, HAL" is #78 on the American Film Institute's list of 100 film quotes.

-Dullea was offered the title role in the 1969 film De Sade, playing the title role (the Marquis de Sade).
-The film was a critical and commercial disappointment.
+Dullea accepted the title role in the 1969 film De Sade, playing the title role (the Marquis de Sade).

 He had success on Broadway, starring in the 1969 hit comedy Butterflies Are Free with Eileen Heckart and Blythe Danner.
 In the play, he introduced the title song written by Stephen Schwartz (later recording the tune on an album for Platypus Records).
 The play was a huge hit, running for 1,128 performances, although Dullea did not appear in the film version.

-Dullea travelled to London to be in the production of Butterflies there and decided to stay.
-He did a series of TV films: Black Water Gold (1970), Montserrat (1971) and A Kiss Is Just a Kiss (1971).
+He did a series of television films: Black Water Gold (1970), Montserrat (1971) and A Kiss Is Just a Kiss (1971).
 He did a thriller in Italy, Devil in the Brain (1972), and guest-starred on McMillan & Wife.

 Dullea worked in Canada on the film Paperback Hero (1973) and worked in that country for a number of years.
-He had the lead role in a Canadian TV series The Starlost (1973) but it only ran 18 episodes.
+He had the lead role in a Canadian television series The Starlost (1973) but it only ran eighteen episodes.

 He was a regular voice on CBS Radio Mystery Theater, which ran from 1974 to 1982.
 He was credited on five episodes.
 Dullea was in Paul and Michelle (1974) and had a major role in the Canadian production, 1974 cult classic Black Christmas as Peter Smythe, Jess Bradford's boyfriend.

-Also in 1974, he played Brick in the Tennessee Williams classic Cat on a Hot Tin Roof opposite Elizabeth Ashley and Fred Gwynne on Broadway which ran 160 performances.
-The production featured the now definitive rewrite of the play.
+Also in 1974, he played Brick in the Tennessee Williams's drama Cat on a Hot Tin Roof opposite Elizabeth Ashley and Fred Gwynne on Broadway which ran 160 performances.

 He also starred in the 1975 play P.S.
 Your Cat Is Dead.
-Dullea was one of the last people to see actor Sal Mineo alive.
-The two were rehearsing for the play on the night of Mineo's murder.